Chiamaka/100-days-of-code/daily-learnings.md

 **Feeling**: I was feeling a bit frustrated with positioning some elements on the page but I decided to skip over it and come back to it later.
 Woah, I have really improved in my touch typing skills.
 Mad!!
 I am thinking of doing a 10 day/30 day challenge just doing HTML and CSS recreations.
 I dont know if 30 days is too much or naa.

 ## Day 14: January 19-20 2017
 I'll be grouping these two days together because I dont feel like I did enough stuff.
 I continued on the GoDaddy Sign In page.
 I actually finished it.
 Also styled for mobile view.
 It was tough but damn, it was fun.
+[Here is the code](https://github.com/Chiamaka/HTML-CSS-challenge/tree/master/GoDaddy)

-## Day 15: January 21 2017
+## Day 15-16: January 21-22 2017
 I continued with my Udemy course on HTML5 and CSS3.
 Learnt a few new Bracket tricks using `Ctrl + E` on a tag in the html file to seamlessly add CSS rules and using the same `Ctrl + E` on a color to bring up the color picker.
-I really am enjoying using Brackets for html and css cooding.
+I really am enjoying using Brackets for html and css coding.
+**Learnings**:
+1. To center a div with CSS, you set the `margin-left` and `margin-right` to `auto`.
+###Typography
+2. Use a `font-size` between 15 and 25 pixels for body text.
+3. Use really big font sizes for headlines.
+When using a very big font size, drop the font weight.
+4. Use line spacing of 120%-150% of the font size.
+5. 45 to 90 characters per line is optimal and aids reading.
+6. Use only one font.
+###Colors
+1. Use only one base color.
+Tools: [FlatUIColors](https://flatuicolors.com/), [Different Shades of a color](http://www.0to255.com/)
+2. Use a tool like [Adobe Color CC](https://color.adobe.com/) if you want to have multiple colors on your site
+3. Never use the color black.
+4. Use color to draw attention.
+###Images
+1. Overlay the image with a color if both the image and the photo are bright.
+2. Put text in a box makes texts on images easy to read.
+The box should be opaque so that the image can still be seen underneath.
+3. Blur the image underneath the text and make sure the text stays on the blurred part on all text resolutions.
+4. Floor fade.
+Here, the images fades to black at the bottom where the text will be.
+###Icons
+1. Use icons to show features of your site/product OR steps to achieve something.
+2. Use icons for actions and links.
+Rules to be followed are; Icons should be immediately recognizable & Label the icons.
+3. Icons should not take center stage in your design.
+They should instead play a supporting role.
+4. Use icon fonts i.e Vector icons.
+###Spacing and layout
+1. Put whitespace between elements, group of elements, website's sections BUT do not exaggerate cos that can lead to a loss of relationship.
+2. Define Hierarchy => Define where you want your users to look first.
+Establish a flow that corresponds to the content's message.
+Use whitespace to build that flow.
+###User Experience
+UI is the presentation of a product, the look and feel.
+UX is the overall experience a user has with a product.
+When you see a site you think is beautifully built, ask these 3 questions.
+1. Why do this site look good?
+2. What does this have in common with other good looking sites.
+3. How is it built in HTML & CSS.
+###7 real-world steps to a fully functional site
+1. Define your project
+  * Define the goal of your project eg building your portfolio site
+  * Define your audience eg. Who is the typical user that will visit my site
+  * Design with your goal in audience in mind
+2. Plan out everything
+  * Plan your content carefully: text, images, videos, icons, fonts
+  * Start thinking about visual hierarchy
+  * Define the navigation
+  * Define the site structure if its a bigger project
+3. Sketch your ideas before you begin designing
+  * Get inspired and think about your design
+  * Get the ideas out of your head: sketch your ideas before you start designing
+  * Make as many sketches as you want but dont waste time trying to make them perfect.
+  * Never start designing without having an idea of what you want to build.
+4. Design and Develop your website
+  * Design your site using all the tips and technique mentioned above.
+  * Do your design in the browser using HTML & CSS.
+  * Use sketches, content and planning decisions you've made in steps 1, 2, 3.
+5. Optimization
+  * Optimize performance: site speed.
+  * Search engine Optimization(SEO)
+6. Launch your masterpiece
+  * All you need is a webserver that will host your website and deliver it to the world.
+7. Site Maintenance
+  * Launching is not the end of the journey
+  * Monitor your users behaviour and make changes to your site if/when necessary
+  * Update your content regularly: blog